willymsfs/mass-tracker/README.md

 # Mass Tracker

-A comprehensive mass tracking system for Catholic priests.
+A comprehensive web application for Catholic priests to track Mass intentions.